 You can consume as much of these as you want every day.

-Besides limiting carbs, you should be sure to also keep your diet low in saturated fat and low in sodium.
-Type 2 diabetics are at significantly higher risk for hypertension, high cholesterol, and heart disease than the general population, so it is important to take these risks into consideration when planning meals.
+Besides managing carbs, you should be sure to also keep your diet low in saturated fat and low in sodium.
+People with diabetes are at significantly higher risk for hypertension, high cholesterol, and heart disease than the general population, so it is important to take these risks into consideration when planning meals.

 What to Include

-Studies have shown that high fiber diets can improve your health and help manage diabetes.
-Our diabetes-friendly recipes tend to have higher amounts of soluble fibers (which come from ingredients like legumes, fruits, vegetables, oats, etc.).
-In fact, if a recipe has a significant amount of soluble fiber, our algorithm will actually subtract that fiber from the total carb count—in this way, we are helping to ensure that you reach your daily fiber goals:
+Studies have shown that high-fiber diets can improve your health and help manage diabetes.
+Make sure your diet Contains higher amounts of soluble fibers (which come from ingredients like legumes, fruits, vegetables, oats, etc.).
+Try to reach these daily fiber goals:

 Women: 25 grams of fiber per day